Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry

-In recent years, there has been growing interest in extending these ideas to open quantum systems and non-Hermitian settings, where effective non-Hermitian Hamiltonians can arise, for example in quantum-trajectory dynamics conditioned on no quantum jumps \cite{DalibardPRL1992,CarmichaelPRL1993,PlenioRMP1998,DaleyAP2014,GongKawabataPRX2018,KawabataPRX2019}.
-A difficulty is that non-Hermitian Hamiltonians generally have complex eigenvalues, which complicates the use of standard spectral tools developed for Hermitian problems \cite{BenderPRL1998,HatanoNelsonPRL1996,RotterJPAMT2009,AshidaAP2020}.
+In recent years, there has been growing interest in extending these ideas to open quantum systems and non-Hermitian settings \cite{HamanakaPRB2025,RichterPRE2025}, where effective non-Hermitian Hamiltonians can arise, for example in quantum-trajectory dynamics conditioned on no quantum jumps \cite{DalibardPRL1992,CarmichaelPRL1993,PlenioRMP1998,DaleyAP2014,GongKawabataPRX2018,KawabataPRX2019}.
+A difficulty is that non-Hermitian Hamiltonians generally have complex eigenvalues, which complicates the use of standard spectral tools developed for Hermitian problems \cite{BenderPRL1998,HatanoNelsonPRL1996}; see Refs.~\cite{RotterJPAMT2009,AshidaAP2020} for reviews and Refs.~\cite{WangSutharPRB2023,SutharPRB2025} for recent many-body applications.
 To address this issue, several works have advocated the use of singular value decomposition (SVD), since singular values are always real and non-negative \cite{NandyPathakXianPRB2025,TekurPRB2024}.
 This makes it possible to define Hermitian-like diagnostics, such as singular-value spacing ratios \cite{KawabataPRXQ2023} and the singular form factor ($\sigma$FF), while keeping the numerical analysis straightforward.
 For instance, Ref. \cite{RoccatiPRB2024} applied singular-value statistics, $\sigma$FF, and properties of singular vectors to diagnose transitions between random-matrix theory (RMT)-like \cite{DysonJMP1401962,DysonJMP1571962,GuhrPR1998,BeenakkerRMP1997} and Poisson-like behavior in an interacting spin chain with random local dissipation.
-Notably, most SVD-based numerical studies have focused on non-Hermitian models that break time-reversal symmetry (TRS), while the TRS-preserving case remains less explored from the SVD perspective.
+Notably, most SVD-based numerical studies have focused on non-Hermitian models that break time-reversal symmetry (TRS).
+In such TRS-breaking, class-A settings, previous studies have shown that SVD-based diagnostics can yield transition points that deviate from those obtained via ED, depending on the model and observables considered \cite{PrasadPRB2025}.
+Similar SVD-based analyses have also been applied to chaos-to-nonchaos crossovers in other TRS-breaking non-Hermitian models, including non-Hermitian Sachdev-Ye-Kitaev and random-matrix ensembles \cite{BaggioliPRD2025,NandyPathakTezukaPRB2025}.
+By contrast, the reliability of SVD diagnostics in TRS-preserving non-Hermitian many-body systems remains largely unexplored.
 Here TRS denotes an antiunitary symmetry $\mathcal{T}$ implemented as complex conjugation, satisfying $\mathcal{T}\hat{H}\mathcal{T}^{-1}=\hat{H}$ for the TRS-preserving models considered below.
 We therefore ask whether SVD-based diagnostics can faithfully locate the MBL transition in TRS-preserving non-Hermitian systems.